Projects

 Growing Resilience and Equity

-In collaboration with Food Secure Canada and The J.W McConnell Family Foundation.
+In collaboration with Food Secure Canada

 To encourage a transformative approach to Canada’s pandemic response and recovery plans, this project supported a number of activities including: monitoring food systems policy and program developments by the federal government; identifying emerging proposals and innovation from food movement leaders in the context of COVID-19; responding to government requests for discussions, analysis and participation regarding food system issues and COVID-19; and convene roundtable and meetings with civil society and the federal government.